emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        In the common case where the scan function does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`,
+        In the common case where the scan method does not need to do anything between :c:func:`MPS_FIX1` and :c:func:`MPS_FIX2`,
         you can use the convenience macro :c:func:`MPS_FIX12`.

 .. c:function:: MPS_FIX_CALL(ss, call)

-    Call a function from within a :term:`scan function`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`, passing
+    Call a function from within a :term:`scan method`, between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`, passing
     scan state correctly.

-    *ss* is the :term:`scan state` that was passed to the scan function.
+    *ss* is the :term:`scan state` that was passed to the scan method.

-    *call* is an expression containing a call to a scan function.
+    *call* is an expression containing a call to a scan method.

     Returns the result of evaluating the expression *call*.